eclipse-che4z/che-che4z-lsp-for-cobol/CONTRIBUTING.md

 ```$ cd clients/cobol-lsp-vscode-extension && npm install && npm run compile```

-To enable debug logging to the console, while you run the Java part in IDE change your run configuration.
+You need to change the run configuration in your IDE to enable logging to the console while debugging the Java part.
 Add `-Dlogback.configurationFile=server/localDev/logback.xml` to your `VM options` parameter.
 The value can be `localDev/logback.xml` if the `server` folder is a root folder for your project.